reheatvet/notes/content/⭐ Getting Started with dApps.md

 Capture a photo of your meal and reusable cutlery, get rewarded!
 You can submit 10 times every week for their AI model to process and analyze your meal.

 Unfortunately suffers from farmers submitting the same meal multiple times with different wallets, draining the rewards.
-Hopefully a fix for this is in the works.
+No longer endorsed.

 **Support channels: X**